robpetrin/robpetrin.github.io/content/portfolio/_index.md

 +++
-title = "Recent Work & Current Projects" description = "A showcase of Rob's recent web projects, both personal and for clients." type = "gallery"
+title = "Recent Work & Current Projects" description = "A showcase of Rob's recent web projects, both personal and for clients.
+Many of these are exciting works in progress, receiving frequent updates." type = "gallery"
 +++